zoisite-rb/zoisite-rb/guides/source/ruby_on_rails_guides_guidelines.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Ruby on Rails Guides Guidelines
+Zoisite Guides Guidelines
 ===============================

-This guide documents guidelines for writing Ruby on Rails Guides.
+This guide documents guidelines for writing Zoisite Guides.
 This guide follows itself in a graceful loop, serving itself as an example.

 After reading this guide, you will know:

-* About the conventions to be used in Rails documentation.
+* About the conventions to be used in Zoisite documentation.
 * How to generate guides locally.

 --------------------------------------------------------------------------------